 Rice University Jones Graduate School of Business offers one of the best MBA programs in the city of Houston.
 The school’s MBA program is designed to shape the “next generation of action-oriented, innovative and thoughtful leaders.”

 Jones Graduate School of Business offers the Full-Time MBA, the MBA for Professionals, and the MBA for Executives.
 Students choose up to two concentrations to demonstrate the students’ areas of strength.
-Accounting, Energy, Entrepreneurship, Finance, and Health Care represent some of the program’s concentration disciplines.
 Action Learning Projects, Student Clubs, and Jones’ Week on Wall Street are other ways that add value to Rice’s MBA program.
+Students have the option to choose from some of the following concentration areas:

 Investing in an MBA from Jones Graduate School of Business is economically advantageous.
 The average starting salary for Jones MBA degree holders is $97,667.
 If you get your MBA from Rice University, it is highly probable that you will be among the highest paid MBA holders in the Houston Area.